CanCLID/jyutping.org/content/en/community/_index.md

 </table>

 {{< alert >}}
-- Null initial is not represented, e.g. "呀" is only spelt as "aa".
+Null initial is not represented, e.g. "呀" is only spelt as "aa".
-- Both z and c has a post-alveolar allophone, i.e. z can be realized as [t͡ʃ] and c can be realized as [t͡ʃʰ].
 {{< /alert >}}

 ## 2. Syllabic nasal